playgrasshopper/grasshopper/src/content/rules.md

 A Grasshopper pitch is anywhere indoors or outdoors that is at least 45 meters by 30 meters.

 The tripods should be placed 15 meters apart in the middle of the pitch.
-One of the tripods should be designated home for the bash bish.
+One of the tripods should be designated home.
 The opposite tripod should have the multiball under it.
 Draw a line in the ground 5 meters from the opposite tripod and 10 meters from the home tripod.
 This is the bowl line.

 The areas of the pitch are:

-- **The barley** - The area between the two tripods.
+- **The Barley** - The area between the two tripods.
 The bash bish runs between the two tripods in the barley.
-- **Zola** - The area 180 degrees behind the bash bish.
+- **The Zola** - The area 180 degrees behind the bash bish.
-- **The beanie** - The area 180 degrees in front of the bash bish.
+- **The Beanie** - The area 180 degrees in front of the bash bish.

 ## Positions